-Funds received to operate business-like services or to run programs (which are not department funded) that are not strictly local government in nature.
+Operating funds received to operate business-like services or to run programs (which are not department funded) that are not strictly local government in nature.
 Although the business-like service may suggest a conflict with the act for unincorporated communities, it may be necessary for the purposes of good local government to maintain such operations until more satisfactory arrangements can be considered and implemented.
-Examples may include laundromat, post office, cabin rentals, hotel/rooming houses and programs ran such as ambulance or employment.
+Examples may include laundromat, post office, cabin rentals, hotel/rooming houses and programs ran (ex: employment).